-However, running a time-critical simulation based on a physical model can be very time-consuming.
-An alternative to this approach adopted in this study is to run a series of simulations using a cluster or grid-computing network to generate a set of data from which accurate predictions of the dispersion of a contaminant could be made in a timely manner [7].
-In other words, utilizing a computing grid, it is possible to run simulations of multiple dispersion situations on parallel systems in order to quickly develop data sets for a wide range of scenarios.
-With these data sets, a fast response of the system can be achieved by replacing complex 3D simulations with information retrieval from a database.
-An easy to use web-based application will be needed to submit queries to the database and display the results.
-This application would allow the user to select a location from which a contaminant has been released and obtain accurate results in less time than it would take to run the simulation.
-In this way, not only can the issue of accurate dispersion scenario be addressed accurately and quickly, it would also allow emergency first responders to immediately access this information stored on a common media (CD, DVD) or via a laptop computer and a wireless Internet connection from close proximity to the actual contaminant release location.
+Utilizing a commercial computing grid, it is possible to run simulations of multiple dispersion situations on parallel systems in order to quickly develop data sets for a wide range of scenarios.
+With this data, it is possible to design an easy to use web-based application that allows the user to select a location from which a contaminant has been released and obtain accurate results in less time than it would take to run the simulation.
+In this way, not only can the issue of accurate dispersion scenario simulations be addressed accurately and quickly, it would also allow emergency first responders to immediately access this information via a laptop computer and a wireless internet connection from close proximity to the actual contaminant release location.